752963e64/journal/unsuccessful_job_application.md

 **if there is no local tech for your consuming/revending machine...
 That's because you are unable to grab the fruit in each persons you do meet for a job... all been told...
 I'm still programmer and you still consuming/revending with no tech :D**

 **I don't need coaching, friend or social shit interaction...
-I need a skilled environment to craft that's all I need...**
+I need a skilled environment to craft that's all I need...
+ Stay Away from us...**

 ## Today, I'll make a ticketing system from scratch :D
 Cuz I know what it is to integrate at every level of SI and because I can so easily... ***I know what i'm talking about me :D***